nellshamrell/rustacean-station.org/_transcriptions/014-transcription.md

 Ben: So yeah, that's it.

-Jon: I mean, I think it's a good change, and it's interesting because this is-- it's sort of a small change, right?
+Jon: I mean, I think it's a good change, and it's interesting because this is— it's sort of a small change, right?
 Like this is something where if you run into this, the fix was pretty straightforward.
 But it's really just sort of fixing a wart in the type system.
-Or it's not even a wart in the type system, it's just, like, a little paper cut, sort of-- that someone would run into; its easy to fix, but it should just work.
+Or it's not even a wart in the type system, it's just, like, a little paper cut, sort of— that someone would run into; its easy to fix, but it should just work.

 And I think this is indicative of some of the fixes we've seen in latest